jbakse/site_builder/content/turtles/index.md

 /:: -->

 Both frameworks can be used to draw a square or star.
 We are not [_forced_](https://en.wikipedia.org/wiki/Technological_determinism) to draw specific things by either framework, but each framework encourages a different way of thinking.
-Just as working directly with pixels encourages different forms than working with higher-level drawing APIs, working with Turtle Graphics encourages yet other forms.
+Just as working directly with pixels encourages different forms than working with higher-level drawing APIs, working with turtle graphics encourages yet other forms.

 Two of the forms that turtles are very good for are spirograph-like figures and recursive trees.